appcircleio/appcircle-docusaurus/docs/account/sign-up-login.md

 # Sign Up / Login

-## Signing Up

 Getting started with Appcircle is easy.
-To sign up for Appcircle, go to [https://my.appcircle.io](https://my.appcircle.io) and either:
+To sign up for or log into Appcircle, go to [my.appcircle.io](https://my.appcircle.io).

 To log into Appcircle, you only need to provide your registered email address and password.
 No additional permissions are required beyond accessing the email.
 Simply enter your credentials on the login screen, and upon successful authentication, you'll gain access to your account and its features.

+## Signing Up

-For registration, click on the **Sign up with Company E-mail** link.
+For registration, click on the **Sign up with Company E-mail** button.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/appcircle-user-login.png' />